 - To people with sight or physical differences all around the world, and ...

 - To geeks and suitably skilled technical folk who understand and care about how high performance websites are made and work.

-The Key Is To Do The Work Right And To Do It Well
+The Key: Do The Work Right And To Do It Well

-In addition, do the work with as much detail as is required, to be informed, to complete a job well done.
+We do the work with as much detail as is required, to be informed, to complete a job well done.
 Sounds good, simple even, and the work feels like it's artistic more than technical.
-However, as you might imagine, some special work needed.
+However, as you might imagine, some special work skills are needed.

 If you don't have a high performance invisible website, the part of your website that is visible to most people will almost certainly: